dbandstra/zigutils/README.md

 ### FileInStream
 Like the FileInStream from std, but also implements `Seekable`.

+### LoadTga
+Load a TGA image from a source `InStream`.
+So far supports 24 and 32 bit images.

 ### InflateInStream
 Decompresses data from a source `InStream`, using an `Inflater`.
 Implements `InStream`.